 The iconic Nissan Skyline GT-R is celebrating its 50th anniversary in 2019, but the story doesn’t begin with the ‘Hakosuka’ of 1969.
-Instead, the Skyline GT-R can trace its roots back to a saloon car of the 1950s, before the family tree branches off with the launch of the Nissan GT-R in 2007.
+Instead, the Skyline GT-R can trace its roots back to a saloon car of the 1950s, before the family tree branches off with the launch of the Nissan GT-R in 2007, culminating most recently in the Italdesign GT-R50.
 Here, we take a brief look at the history of one of Japan’s most exhilarating performance cars.

 1957 Prince Skyline

 It’s hard to believe that the current Nissan GT-R is a direct descendant of the 1957 Prince Skyline.
 The Prince Motor Company had roots in the aircraft and electric car industries and was named in honour of Prince Michinomiya Hirohito.
 At the helm was the late Dr Shinichiro Sakurai, a man responsible for Skyline products up to and including the R30.
 He understood the importance of racing when influencing car design, but the Skyline of 1957 showed little in the way of sporting intent.
 The styling was influenced by American cars of the time, while power was sourced from a four-cylinder engine first seen in the Subaru 1500.